philparzer/stable-diffusion-for-dummies/README.md

 ## 3.3 Configure the Console

-We recommended using the CLI (Command Line Interface) as soon as you feel more comfortable.
+We recommend using the CLI (Command Line Interface) as soon as you feel more comfortable.
 There are several commands to use that all serve a different purpose.

 But first let's talk about configuration.
 We've implemented a config file where you can set specific values and save them, so that you don't need to input them every time you want to generate an image.